Grandma's Apple Shortcake

 Step 1: Make the Dough

-- On a chopping board, get the 4 ounces (50 grams) of butter and cut into half-inch cubes.
+- On a chopping board, cut the 4 ounces (50 grams) of butter into half-inch cubes.
 I prefer to use cold butter.

 - Put the cubes into your mixing bowl.